 We need to take immediate remedial action.
 Management strategies are required and must be initiated to preserve and protect the site.

-• Establish a fenced dog off leash area
+• Establish a dog off-leash water access point

 • Implement a public education program